acgetchell/CDT-plusplus/README.md

 In addition to the command line output, you can see detailed results in the `build/Testing` directory which is generated thereby.

-Whitespace formatting is can be checked using `git check`:
+Whitespace formatting can be checked using `git check`:

 ~~~bash
 git diff --check HEAD^